 Compliance Period Analyte Type

 No Violations Occurred in the

+Calendar Year of 2019

-Calendar Year of 2018
+Calendar Year of 2019

 Our water system tested a minimum of 7 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
 With the microbiological samples collected, the water system collects disinfectant residuals to ensure control of microbial growth.